Awards & Recognitions

 - Caring for your physical, emotional, spiritual and social needs

-This award recognizes University Health’s excellence in being able to provide palliative care to patients of all ages.
+This award recognizes University Health’s excellence in being able to provide palliative care to people of all ages.

 MI Registry Platinum Performance Achievement Award